poochasanyasi5326-ops/Anydl_bot_Nandu/Readme.md

 - The file must be named **exactly** `Dockerfile`
 - No file extension (`.py`, `.txt`, etc.)
-- Railway builds automatically using Docker
+- Heroku uses the Dockerfile because `stack: container` is set

 ---

 ## 🛑 Legal & Policy Notice

-This bot is for **personal use only**.
+This project is for **personal use only**.

 You are responsible for:
 - Content you download
-- Compliance with Railway policies
+- Compliance with hosting provider policies
 - Compliance with local laws

 The author assumes **no liability** for misuse.

+---

+## 🧠 Final Notes

+✔️ Clean architecture
+✔️ Owner-only enforced at startup
+✔️ Ready for Heroku & Railway
+⚠️ Torrent reliability depends on platform rules

+If you want a **Heroku-safe mode** (auto-disable torrents via env var), it can be added cleanly.